 Although solid fuel boilers require stoking and cleaning, some of the latest are designed to burn unattended for 14 hours or more.
 Their fuel consumption, too, is surprisingly economical for the amount of heat generated.
-For a temperature of about 50°F (10°C) in an 3m by 2m (8ft by 6ft) greenhouse only 25kg (cwt) of fuel is required weekly.
-Built-in thermostats considerably improve the performance of solid fuel boilers.
+For a temperature of about 50°F (10°C) in a 3m by 2m (8ft by 6ft) greenhouse only 25kg (cwt) of fuel is required weekly.
+Built-in thermostats considerably improve the performance of solid-fuel boilers.

 The maintenance of solid fuel equipment is very easy as there are few parts which are liable to cause trouble or wear out.
 Everything about these systems is robust and the thermostatic controls are very strongly constructed and extremely simple.
 Pipes are made from steel or high duty aluminium.
 The pipe joints are easy to connect by means of special expansion joints which are simply bolted tight when in position.
 Pipes are usually fastened to the walls or sides of the greenhouse by means of special holders.
 In this way they occupy the minimum amount of room.

 Before any form of electric heating can be installed it is necessary to bring the supply of electricity to the greenhouse site.
 This can be costly if the greenhouse is situated some way away from the source of supply.
-When siting a new greenhouse it is important to bear this point in mind.
+When setting up a new greenhouse it is important to bear this point in mind.
 There are two ways in which the supply can be brought to the greenhouse; by underground cable or overhead.
 The former is the best method as the cable is unobtrusive and safely out of harm’s way.
-Underground cable is specially protected against mechanical and chemical damage.
+The underground cable is specially protected against mechanical and chemical damage.
 It is expensive and should be installed where it cannot be damaged by garden tools.
-Usually the cable is buried beneath the lawn or close by a path.
-In certain districts it is permissible to take the mains cable overhead or against a wall, but you must seek the advice of the local electricity authority beforehand.
+Usually, the cable is buried beneath the lawn or close to a path.
+In certain districts, it is permissible to take the mains cable overhead or against a wall, but you must seek the advice of the local electricity authority beforehand.

 Where maximum internal working room is important, tubular electrical heaters are ideal as they are fastened to the sides of the greenhouse.
 Banks of tubes can be quickly installed to maintain any desired temperature.